yeela8g/Yesh-Chat-Mobile-App/README.md

 ## Live Demo 📱
 Excited to try out Yesh-Chat right away?
-You can access our live demo APK package directly from the [Releases section](https://github.com/yeela8g/Yesh-Chat-Mobile-App/releases/tag/v1.0.0)!
+You can access the live demo APK package directly from the [Releases section](https://github.com/yeela8g/Yesh-Chat-Mobile-App/releases/tag/v1.0.0)!

 Click on the APK file from your phone and enable installation from 'Unknown Sources', then install and start connecting with others or exploring the app's features !